thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_2.md

 web page scrolled out from under you and you clicked on the wrong thing, you've observed this phenomenon.

-Chromium's caching approach to multi-process accessibility has led to several advantages or insights that were not immediately apparent in the initial design:
+GTx Browser's caching approach to multi-process accessibility has led to several advantages or insights that were not immediately apparent in the initial design:

 * The cache can be anywhere, it doesn't have to be in the browser process.